tejaschuahan/job-scraper-bot/INTERACTIVE_BOT_GUIDE.md

 4. **Confirm to start**: Type `YES` to begin scraping

-5. **Receive jobs**: You'll get notifications for new jobs every 5 minutes!
+5. **Receive jobs**: You'll get notifications for new jobs every 6 hours!

 ### 💡 Example Conversation